soc-hub-fi/Atalanta/README.md

 ## Disclaimer

 This project is still in an experimental state and under internal development, therefore we do not take contributions yet.
+However, we're happy to address any issues with our design in https://github.com/soc-hub-fi/atalanta/issues.

 ## Simulation with Questa

+RTL simulation is tested with QuestaSim-64 10.7g.
 To use Questa, i.e. `vsim`, for simulation, source `/opt/soc/eda/mentor/mentor_init.sh` when working on Tulitikli.

 To compile the design for Questa, use